ligato/docs/docs/user-guide/concepts.md

 ### Supported KV Data Stores

 The VPP agent provides [connectors to different KV data stores](../plugins/db-plugins.md).
 All are built on a common abstraction called [kvdbsync][kvdbsync].
-This approach simplifies the process of changing out one KV data store for another.
+This approach simplifies the task of changing out one KV data store for another.

-Here is an example beginning with the etcd connector:
+Code snippet beginning with the etcd connector:
 ```go
 import (
 	"github.com/ligato/cn-infra/db/keyval/etcd"